Cramming Contextual Bandits for On-policy Statistical Evaluation: Statistical inference after cramming

-\end{assumption} We emphasize that these regularity conditions are quite weak and are expected to be satisfied in most settings.
+\end{assumption} These regularity conditions are expected to hold in many bandit settings and are commonly made in the off-policy evaluation literature.
+For example, \cite{hadad2021confidence} and \cite{zhan2021off} assume the identical conditions.

-We now present the theorems that establish our asymptotic results as the sample size $n$ goes to infinity or equivalently the number of batches $T$ tends to infinity with a fixed batch size of $B$.
-First, we show that the proposed crammed estimator is consistent. \begin{theorem}[$L_1$ consistency] \spacingset{1} Suppose that a sequence of learned policies $\{\hat\pi_t\}_{t=1}^T$ satisfies Assumption~\ref{ass:learning_rate}.
-Then, under Assumptions~\ref{ass:causal_inference},~\ref{ass:bounded},~and~\ref{ass:fourth_moment}, we have,
+We now present the main theorems that establish the asymptotic properties of the crammed policy evaluation estimator, as the number of time steps $T$ goes to infinity.
+We first focus on the asymptotic behavior of $\widehat{V}(\hat\pi_{T-1})$ and then later show that the difference between $V(\hat\pi_{T})$ and $V(\hat\pi_{T-1})$ is asymptotically negligible. \begin{theorem}[consistency] \spacingset{1} Suppose that a sequence of learned policies $\{\hat\pi_t\}_{t=1}^T$ satisfies Assumption~\ref{ass:learning_rate}.
+Then, under Assumptions~\ref{ass:stationarity},~\ref{ass:clip_rate},~\ref{ass:bounded},~and~\ref{ass:fourth_moment}, we have,